CDPH COVID-19 Update: Cook County Remains in Low COVID-19 Community Level Based on CDC Metrics

 COVID-19 Joint Information Center email@example.com

-As of September 29, more than 112,000 doses of the updated booster have been administered to Chicagoans.
-Of those, 62 percent have gone to White/non-Latinx residents, 14 percent to Black/non-Latinx residents, 12 percent to Latinx residents, and 8 percent to Asian residents.
-In addition, 38 percent of doses have gone to residents age 60 or older.
+As of October 19, more than 239,000 doses (up from 197,000 last week) of the updated booster have been administered to Chicagoans.
+Of those, 57 percent have gone to White/non-Latinx residents, 17 percent to Black/non-Latinx residents, 14 percent to Latinx residents, and 8 percent to Asian residents.
+In addition, 37 percent of doses have gone to residents age 60 or older.

-The City is hosting a flu/COVID-19 vaccination clinic tomorrow, Saturday, October 1 from 9 a.m. to 2 p.m. at Kennedy King College, 6301 S. Halsted St. Registration is recommended, but walk-ins will be accommodated.
+The City is hosting two flu/COVID-19 vaccination clinics this Saturday, October 22 at Richard J. Daley College, 7500 S. Pulaski Rd., and Wilbur Wright College, 4300 N. Narragansett Ave.
+Both clinics are 9 a.m. to 2 p.m.
+Registration is recommended, but walk-ins will be accommodated.
 Primary series COVID vaccines for Chicagoans 6 months and up will be offered, as well as bivalent boosters for those who are eligible.
 Additional flu/COVID-19 vaccination clinics at City College locations will be held throughout the fall.

-In addition, CDPH has scheduled dozens of mobile vaccination events in the coming weeks to administer bivalent booster vaccines and flu vaccines for high-risk populations such as senior centers, CHA facilities and other congregate living settings, as well as general vaccination events all over the city in partnership with aldermen and community and religious organizations.
+In addition, CDPH has scheduled dozens of mobile vaccination events in the coming weeks to administer bivalent booster vaccines and flu vaccines for high-risk populations such as senior centers, Chicago Housing Authority facilities and other congregate living settings, as well as general vaccination events all over the City in partnership with aldermen and community and religious organizations.
+Residents can find out where to get the updated vaccine at vaccines.gov or by calling the City at (312) 746-4835.

 COVID-19 By the Numbers